Table of Contents

 Avoid overconcentrating on one spot to prevent warping

-✅ Roof Rake with Gutter Scoop (Moderate Ice)
+Roof Rake and Plastic Tools (Moderate Ice)

 -